dployr-io/dployr-examples/go/README.md

-# Go Implementation
+# Old County Times - Go Edition

-This directory contains the Go version of the Dployr Times newspaper application.
+A simple dynamic newspaper generator built with Go.
+Identical to the static version but with content that regenerates every minute.